MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/NodeJSAndCertificates.md

 [Back to Overview](./overview.md)

 # Issue "Unable to Verify the First Certificate"
-Version 2.4.x of the *Build Quality Checks* extension does not work on a Team Foundation Server configured with a self-signed or corporate
+Version 2.4.x of the *Build Quality Checks* extension does not by default work on a Team Foundation Server configured with a self-signed or corporate
 SSL certificate.
 When the build task executes, you will see the error message **unable to verify the first certificate** in the task log.
 This issue is caused by the way NodeJS validates server certificates on https connections.
 For some background please read the following sections or just skip to the [Workaround](#workaround) section for information about how to fix the issue.